As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Although we don’t hear or even think about it much, there is in fact such as thing as seasonal immunity-boosting strategies.
+Although we don’t hear or even think about it much, there is in fact such a thing as seasonal immunity-boosting strategies.

-You may have realized that you tend to get sicker during certain seasons over others.
+You may have realized that you tend to get sicker during certain seasons than others.
 There’s a reason this happens, and it has to do with your immune system.

 Many people don’t have a specific strategy to boost their seasonal immunity.
 They merely adopt a regimen of vitamins and everyday healthy lifestyle habits that they feel will keep them from getting sick.
 This may work in some instances but not all the time.

 If you want to maximize your ability to ward off illness any time of the year, you must target season-specific changes to your routine.
 Implementing strategies that are specific to that particular season is the single best way to help your body fight off infection year-round.